TExES Success Office

 UNT Testing Policy

-3rd Failed Attempt - Candidates will be required to complete additional requirements, including visiting with program faculty.
+- 3rd Failed Attempt - Candidates will be required to complete additional remediation before being allowed to retest.

 TExES Preparation Manuals - Provides a breakdown of the exams, strategies for taking the exams, and sample questions with rationales.
 Each certification exam has it's own Preparation Manual.